Effect of Hydroxychloroquine Therapy on Hematology and Ocular Manifestations of Systemic Lupus Erythematosus Patients

 Abstract

 Systemic lupus erythematosus (SLE) is a chronic autoimmune disease that mainly affects women and has various clinical manifestations involving multiple organs.
 The use of hydroxychloroquine (HCQ) provides some advantages.
-This study aimed to analyze hematological and ocular effects after short-term administration of HCQ in SLE patients.
-This cross-sectional study analyzed adult SLE patients at Zainoel Abidin Hospital, Banda Aceh, Indonesia.
-Blood laboratory parameters were analyzed, and ocular examinations were carried out by an ophthalmologist.
-As many as 23 patients, all of whom were women, were analyzed.
+This study aimed to analyze hematological and ocular effects following short-term HCQ administration in SLE patients.
+A cross-sectional study was conducted from April to July 2022 at Zainoel Abidin Hospital, Banda Aceh, Indonesia, involving 23 female SLE patients.
+Blood laboratory parameters were assessed, and an ophthalmologist performed ocular examinations.
 The study showed an average hemoglobin of 11.6 g/dL.
 Other blood laboratory results were within normal limits.
 The mean duration of SLE diagnosis and HCQ use was 21.0 months and 9.7 months, respectively.
-There was no correlation between the duration of HCQ use with hematological parameters or ocular disorders.
-This study showed that only a small proportion of SLE patients taking HCQ for less than 5 years had ocular problems.
-The prevalence of ocular and hematological effects in SLE patients treated with HCQ under 5 years is minimal.
-There is no relationship between ocular and hematological disorders with the duration of HCQ therapy.
+There was no correlation between HCQ use duration and hematological parameters (hemoglobin, leukocytes, and thrombocytes; p values 0.38, 0.14, and 0.62, respectively).
+This study showed that only one SLE patient taking HCQ for less than five years had ocular problems.
+The prevalence of ocular and hematological effects in SLE patients treated with HCQ for less than five years is minimal.

 Downloads